isabella232/presence-calling-android/README.md

         }
     }

-Now, go back to where you start the Sinch client, and right after you start it, add an instance of SinchCallClientListener.
-Now, your users will be notified when they have an incoming call:
+Go back to where you start the Sinch client, and right after you start it, add an instance of SinchCallClientListener.
+Now your users will be notified when they have an incoming call:

     sinchClient.getCallClient().addCallClientListener(new SinchCallClientListener());